 Once the 6th and last scenario of the campaign, the Final Showdown, has been played, Arcadia has finally been liberated!
-The Guild that wins the last scenario is the victor, and now has complete control over Arcadia!
-It is now time to award Medals to each Guild and see how well each player did in each aspect of the campaign.
+The Guild that wins the last scenario is the victor, and gets all the power and glory that comes from control over Arcadia!
+However, your actions throughout the campaign will determine how much control you actually have over Arcadia once it is retaken.

 For each of the Achievements listed in the Campaign Sheet, a Guild will be awarded a specific Medal.
 Tally up the Achievements of the entire campaign, and determine which Guild won each Achievement type the most times.
 That Guild is then awarded the Medal associated with that Achievement type.
 If more than one Guild is tied with the most wins in an Achievement, all tied Guilds win the associated Medal.
+The amount of Medals each Guild won determines how much prestige it has in the retaken city.
+The victory of the Guild that won the Final Showdown is qualified by how many Medals it got: